 Despite being relatively close to Puerto Maldonado, the Posada Amazonas Amazon Jungle Stay offered amazing opportunities to see wildlife and experience the Amazon’s rich ecosystem at firsthand – Something I didn’t know was possible in Peru.
 During the short time there was able to spot snakes, hundreds of butterflies and insects, Howler Monkeys, Tamerins, Amazon Bamboo Rat, Giant River Otters, Ciaman, Poison Dart frog, Toucan, a ridiculous amount of birds, a cheeky Squirrel and the Piraña – Just a short taste and definitely leaves me wanting much much more and I am going to make it a personal goal to come back and spend much more time here!!

-Disclaimer: I participated in this Amazon Jungle Stay as part of a famil trip on Contiki’s 14 day PERU UNCOVERED tour.
+I participated in this Amazon Jungle Stay as part of Contiki’s 14 day PERU UNCOVERED tour.
 If you do not have this time or the inclination to participate in a tour, though I can highly recommend it, you can book direct through Rainforest Expeditions here who manage in partnership this special place.
 Stays are possible of 2 nights or more thought I would recommend 3 – 5.